“How can I check growth of Facebook likes in Google Sheets?”

 Option 1: Google Sheets Add-On

-You’ll use Two Minute Reports (Black Friday 50% Off!) for this example.
+You’ll use Two Minute Reports for this example.
 Two Minute Reports imports data from the Facebook Page API directly to Google Sheets in minutes.
 Another Google Sheets add-on to use is Supermetrics.

 Installing The Google Sheets Add-on